RodrigoGoni/trash-detection/README.md

 # Trash Detection - Deep Learning Computer Vision Project

-A comprehensive deep learning project for trash detection using computer vision, with integrated MLOps practices for experiment tracking, model versioning, and deployment.
+A comprehensive deep learning project for **object detection of trash** using the TACO dataset, with integrated MLOps practices for experiment tracking, model versioning, and deployment.

 ## Project Overview

 This project implements a complete pipeline for trash detection using deep learning, including:
+- **Object Detection** on TACO (Trash Annotations in Context) dataset
+- **60 categories** of trash items with bounding box annotations
+- **1500 images** with 4784 annotations (split: 70% train, 15% val, 15% test)
+- Advanced preprocessing pipeline with Albumentations (letterboxing, augmentations)
-- Multiple model architectures (ResNet, EfficientNet, MobileNet, Vision Transformer)
+- Multiple model architectures for object detection
-- Data preprocessing and augmentation
+- Data preprocessing and augmentation specifically for detection tasks
 - Experiment tracking with MLflow
 - Model and data versioning with DVC
 - REST API for model serving